guidocioni/icon-2i/README.md

 In `definitions.py` some settings can be changed.

+The script `plots.sh` can be used to launch many plotting in parallel.
+Which scripts to be executed and which projections to be plotted need to be configured in a `plots.conf` file. `plots.conf.default` shows the default options for this file.

 ## Colormaps
 In the folder `colormaps` some colormaps to be used in matplotlib are provided.
 Here are some of the non-standard ones